 Also, due to mandatory furlough requirements, there will be no street sweeping or enforcement of street sweeping on the days below.
 Make-up street sweeping days will be scheduled, as weather permits.

-No street sweeping or enforcement of posted sweeping:
+Employee furlough days: no street sweeping or enforcement of posted sweeping:

 Residential seasonal street sweeping season runs from April through November.